 When you run an online business, your website is your storefront, and the world is your oyster.
-Whether you’re selling subscription boxes on Shopify, vintage clothing on Amazon, or custom prints on Etsy, your customers can come from anywhere.
+Whether you’re selling custom prints, vintage clothings, or your own unique art on Etsy, your customers can come from anywhere.

 Where there’s income (customers) there are taxes involved.

-If you’re ready to wrap your head around the tax implications of starting an e-commerce business, this article is for you!
+If you’re ready to wrap your head around the tax implications of starting and/or managing an e-commerce business, this article is for you!

 Do e-commerce businesses pay taxes in Canada?